 Having all of these plugins in the same server allows the user to make use of a single environmental representation object, which is costly to duplicate.

-For the recovery server, each of the recoveries also contains their own name, however, each plugin will also expose its own special action server.
-This is done because of the wide variety of recovery actions that may be created cannot have a single simple interface to share.
-The recovery server also contains a costmap subscriber to the local costmap, receiving real-time updates from the controller server, to compute its tasks.
+For the behavior server, each of the behaviors also contains their own name, however, each plugin will also expose its own special action server.
+This is done because of the wide variety of behavior actions that may be created cannot have a single simple interface to share.
+The behavior server also contains a costmap subscriber to the local costmap, receiving real-time updates from the controller server, to compute its tasks.
 We do this to avoid having multiple instances of the local costmap which are computationally expensive to duplicate.